 The forgetting curve is the worst enemy of newly-formed knowledge.
 This well-known concept was first introduced in the late 19th century by German psychologist Hermann Ebbinghaus, who studied how we forget information over time.

-This has two important implications for your business:
+The fast rate of forgetting new information has two important implications for your business:

 - Imagine 90% of your training budget being wasted every month and how much that translates to in cash terms.